Kotlin/KEEP/proposals/unsigned-types.md

 but one has to be extremely careful when dealing with such tricks and remember which variable represents which type actually in code.

-For an unsigned value represented by a signed integer special functions like `divideUnsigned`, `remainderUnsigned`, `toUnsignedString` has to be called instead of the standard ones.
+For an unsigned value represented by a signed integer special functions like `divideUnsigned`, `remainderUnsigned`, `toUnsignedString` have to be called instead of the standard ones.
 It is very fragile and error prone especially when signed and unsigned values both are used.